Submission Guide

 Who can apply?

-Only an authorised representative of the project can submit the application on behalf of the organisation(s) or individual(s) that own the project.
+Only an authorised representative of the digital solution can submit the application on behalf of the organisation(s) or individual(s) that own the solution.

 Do you have an FAQ page I can visit to guide me through my application journey?